dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 ![Jekyll seo meta description](/images/jekyll-seo-meta-description-wrong.jpg) {: .left .half}
 Consider this snippet.
 It doesn't make sense.
 Does it?
 So take a little while to give a proper description to all your posts.
 A user should be compelled to click on it when he reads your description.
 So try to write a catchy but also related description.
-One should know what he is getting into.
+A user should know what he is getting into.

-Search Engine bots try to fetch your Title and Description from the head tag first.
+Search Engine bots try to fetch your _Title_ and _Description_ from the head tag first.
 So make sure you keep it there for them to crawl.
 {: .clear}

 ### Title

-Having your post title as the title makes sense.
-So ```page.title``` variable takes care of that.
+Having your post title as the title makes sense. ```page.title``` variable takes care of that.
 If it is your homepage then there is no ```page.title``` variable available.
-We have to add an alternative which is your site title that you may have mentioned in **_config.yml** file.
+We have to add an alternative which is your ```site.title``` that you may have mentioned in **_config.yml** file.

 {% highlight html %}
 <title>{% raw %}{%if page.title %}{% endraw %}{% raw %}{{ page.title }}{% endraw %}{% raw %}{% else %}{% endraw %}{% raw %}{{ site.title }}{% endraw %}{% raw %}{% endif %}{% endraw %}</title>